vsoch/askci/paper/paper.md

 ## Use Cases

 AskCI Server is branded alongside the discourse server ask.ci as the two can serve different needs for the same community.
 While ask.ci [@askci] is akin to a discussion based forum where concepts might appear on many topics scattered across the site, AskCI Server [@askci-server] provides a single article for each concept.
+While ask.ci [@askci] is intended to provide support forums for individual centers (categories called "locales"), AskCI Server acts more like a wiki with articles for meta- or super- concepts such as a container technologies, job managers, or software projects.
 AskCI Server can support the following properties and use cases:

 ### Version Control